 Description: This course teaches students about manufacturing processes, product design, robotics, and automation.
 It explores manufacturing history, individual processes, systems, and careers.
-The course also incorporates finance, ethics, and engineering design.
+The course also incorporates finance, ethics, and engineering design.is course explores the physical and chemical nature of soil as well as the relationships between soil, plants, animals and agricultural practices.

-Computer Programming Course #: 512000
+Computer Programming